 21st century learning takes us outside the classroom walls and into the real world.
 Our older students take several field trips throughout the year and our younger children engage in many in-house programs.
 A sample of field trips include: Rogers Farm and Corn Maze, Paper Bag Players at Goucher College and The Maryland Zoo.
 A sample of in-house programs include: the Quiver Farm Egg Project, Maryland Science Center Traveling Dinosaur Exhibit, Yoga for Children, as well as a visit from the Chestnut Ridge fire station.

 Geography and World Cultures

-A geography and world cultures weekly enrichment class is part of our kindergarten and pre-first curriculums.
+A geography and world cultures weekly enrichment class is part of our kindergarten, pre-first and first grade curriculums.
 Students have an opportunity to learn more about the people and the world around them through literature, crafts, games, and cooking.